harcokuppens/clean-classic-helloworld/README.md

 ### Intro

-The Clean IDE is currently only available for Windows.
-However using the wine tool you can run the CleanIDE on both Linux and MacOS.
+The CleanIDE is only available on Windows, however using wine you can nowadays run it fine on MacOS.

+On Linux it works, but not perfect.
+For example under linux when you run a console application, then it doesn't open a console, but instead the console output goes to the terminal which launches the CleanIDE.
+Also there are problems with 4k monitors, where everything is shown very small.
+I find this pretty annoying.

 On Windows you can run the CleanIDE from the "Git Bash" shell with command: